frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 instrument, a docile instrument.
 Yet we may know that on many occasions that\'s not the case.

-Let us tell Jesus of the intimacy of our prayer as in *The* *Forge,* where St. Josemaría says, "I think of my wretchedness, which seems to be on the increase in spite of the graces you give me.
+Let us tell Jesus in the intimacy of our prayer as in *The* *Forge,* where St. Josemaría says, "I think of my wretchedness, which seems to be on the increase in spite of the graces you give me.
 It must be due to my failure to correspond.
-I know that am completely unprepared for the enterprise you are asking of me.
+I know that I am completely unprepared for the enterprise you are asking of me.
 And when I read in the newspapers of so many highly qualified and respected people, with formidable talents and no lack of financial resources, speaking, writing, and organizing in defense of your kingdom\...

-"I look at myself, and see that I'm a nobody: ignorant, poor, so little, in a word.
+"I look at myself, and see that I'm a nobody: ignorant, poor: so little, in a word.
 In a way, this should fill me with shame if I did not know that you want me to be so.